kosarev/zx/README.md

 ```

 On the `dump` command, **zx** parses the specified file (that can
-be of any supported format) in the form raw Python data.
+be of any supported format) in the form of raw Python data.